programminghistorian/ph-submissions/lessons/using-javascript-to-create-maps.md

 ### Website

 If you have a website with FTP access, the easiest thing to do is copy all the files into the repository to your web server in a folder called something like `map`.
 Upload your letters.csv file into the `map` folder as well.
-The map then should be available on your website at that folder i.e. `http://www.yourdomain.com/map`
+The map then should be available on your website at that folder (i.e., `http://www.yourdomain.com/map`).

 ### Local web server